CEO and President

 Brian Peterson served as lead executive for quantitative trading in multiple Chicago proprietary trading firms, including DV Trading and Hehmeyer Trading, and has also traded in Foreign Exchange, Agriculture, and other commodities.
 Not only has Mr. Peterson been a top-25 market maker in oil and gas markets, he has also participated as a designated market maker in new product launches on several global commodities exchanges.

-Mr. Peterson teaches quantitative trading systems development as a senior lecturer at the University of Washington Department of Computational Finance and Risk Management.
+Mr. Peterson teaches quantitative trading systems development in the graduate programs at the University of Washington Department of Computational Finance and Risk Management and in the Financial Engineering department at the University of Illinois.
 He is a sought-after speaker on quantitative finance with several publications on portfolio risk and portfolio construction.
 He has authored or co-authored more than ten open source packages for using R in Finance.
 He co-founded the annual R/Finance quantitative finance conference in Chicago and leads R’s participation in Google Summer of Code.

 Mr. Peterson was previously an executive at global management consulting firms, including a Fortune 1000 firm during the 90’s Internet boom.
 As a management consultant, he advised 8 of the top 10 global banks, global brokerages, nearly half of the top 25 asset managers, and clients in other industries such as health care, pharmaceuticals, manufacturing, services, and technology.